Amirnejad35/splunk-siemsational-ctf/README.md

 # 🔍 SIEMsational CTF - Splunk Log Investigation Project

-This project was completed as part of the **CodePath Intermediate Cybersecurity Course** (Week 6 Project 5).
+This project was completed as part of the **CodePath Intermediate Cybersecurity Course** .
 It simulates a real-world SIEM investigation using **Splunk** in a Capture-the-Flag (CTF) format.

 The project involved analyzing Netflix metadata and investigating a malware incident using live log data.